Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 Noelan chuckled and exchanged a glance with Lawson.
 “No jail.
 Not yet.”

 Relief softened Bennet’s face.
-Bound hands rose hopeful, pathetic but hopeful.
+Hands (still bound behind his back) rose hopeful, pathetic but hopeful.
 “Then... can I make tracks?”

 “Not so fast.”
 Lawson twisted in his seat to look back at him.
 “How exactly are you planning on getting that money?”